-Starting in February 2017, The Convalescent will be on display at the Åland Islands Art Museum in Mariehamn, the Tampere Art Museum, the K.H.Renlund Museum – Provincial Museum of Central Ostrobothnia in Kokkola, the Kemi Art Museum, the Sámi Museum Siida in Inari, and the Rauma Art Museum.
-Under the Yoke (Burning the Brushwood) will be on display at the Turku Art Museum, the Hämeenlinna Art Museum, the Lappeenranta Art Museum, the Joensuu Art Museum Onni, and the Jyväskylä Art Museum.
-The works will tour the art museums in the order mentioned above.
-The works will be on display at each museum for approximately a month.
+From February 2017 onwards, The Convalescent was on display at the Åland Islands Art Museum in Mariehamn, the Tampere Art Museum, the K.H.Renlund Museum – Provincial Museum of Central Ostrobothnia in Kokkola, the Kemi Art Museum, the Sámi Museum Siida in Inari, and the Rauma Art Museum.
+Under the Yoke (Burning the Brushwood) was on display at the Turku Art Museum, the Hämeenlinna Art Museum, the Lappeenranta Art Museum, the Joensuu Art Museum Onni, and the Jyväskylä Art Museum.
+The works toured the art museums in the order mentioned above.
+The works were on display at each museum for approximately a month.

 Helene Schjerfbeck: The Convalescent (1888)